-b) Understanding children's fear of science addressing their inabilities to correlate the observed phenomena with micro level processes and with their symbolic/mathematical representations.

-c) Construction of knowledge in science: conceptual schemes, concept maps.

-d) Role and limitation of language: its contribution towards expression, articulation and the understanding of science.
+- b) Understanding children's fear of science addressing their inabilities to correlate the observed phenomena with micro level processes and with their symbolic/mathematical representations. - c) Construction of knowledge in science: conceptual schemes, concept maps. - d) Role and limitation of language: its contribution towards expression, articulation and the understanding of science. - e) Addressing Learner-diversity: gender issues, special need-learners, contextual factors.